RafaBaker/RafaBaker/README.md

 ## Hi there, I am Rafael Rodrigues 👋

 I am a former student of IFES-Serra (Instituto Federal do Espírito Santo) as a Computer Technician.
-Currently I am on the fourth period of Computer Science at UFES (Universidade Federal do Espírito Santo).
+Currently I am on the fourth semester of Computer Science at UFES (Universidade Federal do Espírito Santo).

-Over my journey I have learned many programming languages as Python, Java, JS, C, PHP, etc. As a developer I want to improve my skills of solving problems and being able to use as many technologies as I can.
-This is the reason that I am going into Web3.
+Throughout my journey, I have learned many programming languages, such as Python, Java, JS, C, and PHP.
+As a developer, I am driven to constantly improve my problem-solving skills and master as many technologies as I can.
+This passion for learning is precisely what led me to dive into Web3.

-My goals on Web3 are to expand my knowledge in a brand new area for me and that fascinantes me a lot.
-The idea of a descrentralized world walks side by side with how I see the world, so the Web3 for me is more than trying to "make money".
+My goal in the Web3 space is to expand my knowledge in this field that I find incredibly fascinating.
+The concept of a decentralized world aligns perfectly with my personal worldview, so for me, Web3 is about much more than financial opportunities—it's about building a more transparent and equitable future.

+I am at the very beginning of my Web3 journey and I'm incredibly excited about the possibilities.
+I'm eager to learn, collaborate on innovative projects, and connect with others who are passionate about building the next generation of the internet.
 <!--
 **RafaBaker/RafaBaker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.